Statement of Faith:

 - God created the heavens and the earth and all that exists in them.
 He continues to sustain and govern His creation, working out His purposes for all He has made (Colossians 1:16-17, Genesis 1-2).

 - God created humans in His image, male and female, intending that we live in fellowship with Him.
 However, tempted by Satan, God's adversary, the first man and woman disobeyed God.
-As a result, we are all sinnerse by nature and practice, falling short in our responsibilities to love God and naighbour and to care for the world (Genesis 3, Romans 3:23).
+As a result, we are all sinners by nature and practice, falling short in our responsibilities to love God and neighbour and to care for the world (Genesis 3, Romans 3:23).

 - Despite our sin, which alienates us from God and rightly deserves His punishment, God, because of His grace and great love for all people, sent His Son into the world to save us.

 The incarnate Son, Jesus of Nazareth, was conceived by the virgin Mary through the Holy Spirit.
 Fully human and fully divine, He lived on earth a sinless life of perfect obedience.
 He died on the cross as a sacrifice on our behalf and in our place, redeeming us from the penalty and power of sin and triumphing over Satan.
 He was raised bodily from the dead and ascended to His Father's presence where He lives forever as our great High Priest and reigns as Lord of all (John 3:16, Philippians 2:5-11).